Competing More Easily in the Cleaning Industry

 AIM resolved a business pain, keeping track of tens of essential business supplies that were easy to run out of, but hard to do without.
 We did this while providing our standard cleaning services we were already there on a specific schedule to perform.
 In the process, we also introduced daytime supply management back in the 1980’s with new service methods that extended time between refilling cycles and nearly eliminated supply waste.
 Prospects were skeptical at first, but as they warmed, our business began to get on the right track again.
 Margins improved.
 Life got easier.

-Within a few short years, the franchise system had collapsed, but our business model was experiencing some of the best reports in years, and the best revenue ever.
+Within a few short years, the franchise system had collapsed, but our business model was experiencing some of the best financials in years, and the best revenue.
 The handful of former franchises that adopted similar unique selling propositions all survived, and several prospered.
 The rest generally followed the franchisor to a halt.

 Cause of Death?
 Lack of Imagination.

 We had become an industry where price was the first thing the prospect wanted to know.
 Sound familiar?
 The buyer had already assumed she knew everything there was to know about our services - after all, not much had changed in over 20 years.
 So we stopped selling our services.
 We started selling what was unique about what we alone could offer prospects that would solve issues for them (as described above).
 And that made an improvement to revenue and margin that pressing for more sales alone had not.

 That model is just one of the Unique Selling Propositions we have provided for your free access on this site.
 We can help you find a good USP, or turn an existing one into a straight-forward, effective monthly marketing process.

 I want for you to do better despite the big websites, low prices on too many available brands, and manufacturers who sell direct or to big box stores.
 I think you can.